Ron89/thesaurus_query.vim/README.md

 timeout, we may cut the waiting time down and start query from next backend sooner.
 So that waiting-time for user can be drastically reduced if set properly.

+**Q:** What does it mean by **long response time to certain servers** **A:** Depending on where you are, some thesaurus query service might not have server built up close to you.
+In this case, the response time between you and the server might varied greatly.
+For example, `woxikon_de` might only have server in Germany.
+And I am in Singapore.
+Based on my experience, it might take `400ms-1.0s` for the server to respond to my request.
+If I want to use its service reliably, I might want to set the timeout to `1.0` (second), so that most of the valid query can yield response before timeout.

 ### Truncate query result in candidate window